openSUSE/news-o-o/_posts/2024/2024-11-20-upgrade-to-freedom-the-switch-from-windows.md

 The Upgrade to Freedom! campaign will begin hosting webinars, releasing video tutorials and live Q&A sessions to help users make the switch to Linux.
 Whether you're a gamer, a developer, or an everyday user, there are Linux distributions that cater to your needs.

+If you decide to make openSUSE your choice as the result of the Freedom Campaign, great!
+Use the steps below to get started.
+If you want more exhaustive steps, [click here](https://en.opensuse.org/openSUSE:Tumbleweed_installation#Installation).

 ### [How to Download and Install openSUSE](https://en.opensuse.org/SDB:Live_USB_stick):

 **Step 1: Download the ISO**